 In the case of analogue dimming, an LED driver serves as a switchbox where DC voltage can be increased or choked back to control the flow of power to the light.
 This has a number of benefits, including…

-0-10v and 1-10v DimmingOne of the most common forms of analogue LED dimming technology on the market is known as “0-10V.”
-0-10V is an updated version of the protocol used to dim the fluorescent lights that were popular in offices, schools, and so on in the past.
+0-10v and 1-10v DimmingOne of the most common forms of analogue LED dimming technology on the market is known as 0-10V.
+0-10V is an updated version of the protocol used to dim the fluorescent lights that were popular in larger buildings in the past.

 Basically, 0-10V dimming works by scaling the output of the LED light mathematically.
 At a 10-volt supply, the dimmer provides 100% of the light’s pull potential.
 At a 0-volt supply, the dimmer provides 0% of the light’s potential.